 In 2012 one of her paintings, of a pair of binoculars which belonged to her great-grandfather, a sea captain, plus shells he collected on his travels, was a finalist in the Mortimore Prize for Realistic Painting.
 In 2018, another of her paintings, entitled “Woodie?
 Or Woodie Knot?”, of sculptural pieces of wood found in the bushland, was a finalist in the inaugural Splash Contemporary Watercolour Award, sadly she didn’t win the $30,000 first prize, but she travelled to Melbourne for the award announcements, and enjoyed seeing the exhibition.

-Jan has travelled to China and Italy with other members of the Watercolour Society, for classes and exhibitions of their watercolour paintings.
+Jan has travelled to China, Italy and India with other members of the Watercolour Society, for classes and exhibitions of their watercolour paintings.